dsafa/threejs-web-components/README.md

 ## Object click commands

-Objects support the `commandfor` and `command` attributes like html button elements and will be invoked when clicked
+Objects support the `commandfor` and `command` attributes like html button elements and will call the commands on their target when clicked

 ## Rendering html element overlays